General says attacks by foreign hackers are 'clarion call' - WTMJ

 A U.S. intelligence assessment released last week said that neither Russia nor any other nation manipulated votes or conducted cyberattacks that affected the outcome of the vote.

-Nakasone’s appearance before the committee comes as the U.S. deals with major cyber intrusions, including a breach by Russian hackers that exploited supply chain vulnerabilities to access federal government agencies and private companies.
+Nakasone’s appearance before the committee came as the U.S. deals with major cyber intrusions, including a breach by elite Russian hackers that exploited supply chain vulnerabilities to break into the networks of federal government agencies and private companies.

-Nakasone said Cyber Command and the National Security Agency are helping plan the Biden administration’s response to the SolarWinds intrusion and that “policymakers are considering a range of options, including costs that might be imposed by other elements of our government.”
+Nakasone said in his prepared remarks that Cyber Command and the National Security Agency are helping plan the Biden administration’s response to the SolarWinds intrusion and that “policymakers are considering a range of options, including costs that might be imposed by other elements of our government.”

-Separately, the U.S. is responding to a breach that affected thousands users of Microsoft’s email server software.
+Separately, the U.S. is working with the private sector to respond to a separate hack that exposed tens of thousands of servers running Microsoft’s Exchange email program to intrusion.

-Asked by the committee chairman, Sen. Jack Reed, D-R.I., whether the intrusions represented a “new terrain,” Nakasone said foreign hackers were conducting attacks of “a scope, a scale a level of sophistication that we haven’t seen previously.”
+Asked by the committee chairman, Sen. Jack Reed, D-R.I., whether the intrusions represented a “new terrain,” Nakasone said both the SolarWinds and Microsoft hacks revealed “a scope, a scale, a level of sophistication that we hadn’t seen previously.”

-“It is the clarion call for us to look at this differently,” he said.
+“It is the clarion call for us to look at this differently — how do we ensure we have as a nation both the resiliency and the ability to act against these type of adversaries,” he said.

 Nakasone said one challenge is that foreign state hackers have taken advantage of legal constraints that prevent U.S. intelligence agencies such as the NSA, whose surveillance is focused abroad, from monitoring domestic infrastructure for cyber threats.
 Hackers are increasingly using U.S.-based virtual private networks, or VPNs, to evade detection by the U.S. government.